 Binary options work by predicting if in the near-future a price will be above or below a specified level.
 For example, will a currency pairing such as the Aussie dollar to the US dollar be trading above its current price in 60 minutes?

 There are ‘once touch binaries’ which the trader tried to predict if a price will or will not reach within a specified time-frame.
 The other is ‘digital binaries’ which the trader needs to predict if the finishing price at a certain time will be above or below a specified level.

 Only a handful of foreign exchange brokers offer binary options.
-There is a high number of binary option scams so the professional registry which ASIC regulates should be checked prior to make sure they are regulated by the Australian Securities And Investments Commission.
+There is a high number of binary options scams so the professional registry which ASIC regulates should be checked to make sure they are regulated by the Australian Securities and Investments Commission.